Skip to main content

 Operators receive PlatformRequests from Platforms.
 These requests may contain full interaction context required for intent understanding.
 Before distributing requests to Brand Agents, Operators MUST derive a ContextRequest.

-PlatformRequest (Operator-facing)
+PlatformRequest (operator-facing)

 • Raw user queries or commands